-What do you need to go omnichannel?
+What do you need to go omnichannel and implement omnichannel analytics?
 Well, not programming skills.
 It’s possible to gather all the data in one place without a single line of code.

 Omnichannel analytics is a real trend that creates a buzz in a marketing world.
 This is what marketers are talking about as there’re a lot of things to learn, a lot of experience to share.
 The article you’re starting to read is written by one of our partners, online marketing agency Convert.